-Some people don't know, however, that necrophilia-style shenanigans like spirit polygamy, combination marriage-and-funeral-rites, and even weddings to actual, decomposing bodies do go on in real life... and in the 21st century, no less.
-Below are some memorably ornate ceremonies that are probably commencing as we speak, in some church quietly masquerading as a mausoleum by day.
+Some strange shenanigans, from spirit polygamy to weddings with decomposing bodies do go on in real life... and in the 21st century, no less.
+Below are some memorably ornate ceremonies that are probably commencing somewhere as we speak.

-Sati, the Hindu practice of “bride-burning” (a ceremony in which a bride willingly immolates herself on her husband's funeral pyre), is an ancient and particularly ghastly rite.
-As of 1988 and the Indian Sati Prevention Act, the rite is “officially” illegal, but it's been unofficially banned since 1829, and it's rarely been practiced since.
+Sati, the Hindu practice of “bride-burning,” is a ceremony in which a bride willingly immolates herself on her husband's funeral pyre.
+As of 1987 and the Indian Sati Prevention Act, the rite is “officially” illegal, but it's been unofficially banned since 1829, and it's rarely been practiced since.

 However, there are some modern-day instances of it.
 According to a report in the Times of India, a 60-year-old widow tried to burn herself on her husband's funeral pyre in 2009 but was stopped just in time.
-The last known “successfully” carried out sati was in 1987, and it was said (though never proven) that the family of the widow's husband had aided and abetted the act.
+That last reported sati was in 1987, but the act is still glorified in some areas.

-The 400-year-old Rani Sati Temple Complex in Rajasthan, however, has come under fire (no pun intended) for allegedly hosting “discreet congregations” that are said to glorify sati.
-The temple's official website even claims that the house of worship, which is named after a 13th-century “heroine” who succeeded in sacrificing herself, is inspired by "feminine bravery and spirit" - obviously a horribly regressive whoosh of hot air.
+The Rani Sati Temple Complex has received criticism for allegedly hosting “discreet congregations” that glorify sati.
+The temple's official website even claims that the house of worship, which is named after a 13th-century “heroine” who sacrificed herself, is inspired by "feminine bravery and spirit."

-Frankenstein-inspired scientific experiment it ain't, but fresh (or not-so-fresh) bodies are still in high demand in some parts of China.
-In 2013, a court in the Shanxi province sent four grave robbers to prison for black market corpse dealing; the "buyers" were the families of recently deceased people who were in need of similarly recently deceased “spouses.”
+In 2013, a court in China sent four grave robbers to prison for black market corpse dealing; the "buyers" were the families of recently deceased people who were in need of similarly recently deceased “spouses.”
 According to The Guardian, the tradition of ritual ghost marriage is rare in this day and age, but it's not unheard of.
-The idea is to furnish a deceased bride with a deceased groom (or vice versa) so that neither will be “lonely” in the afterlife.
+The idea is to furnish a deceased groom with a deceased bride so that they will be “lonely” in the afterlife.

-Wealthy families - those who can afford fresh corpses - apparently pay much higher prices... and really wealthy ones can even “purchase their corpse brides straight from hospitals.”
+Apparently, these corpses go for high prices... and really wealthy buyers can even “purchase their corpse brides straight from hospitals.”
 Lower-income families, however, have two options: they can either use a corpse stand-in like “a doughy human-shaped biscuit with black beans for eyes” or “buy an old, rotten corpse at a discounted price, dress it in clothing, and reinforce its skeleton with steel wire.”
-Plenty of choices for those on a budget.

-Thanks to one of those whimsical, old-fashioned laws that never got around to getting overturned, it's apparently possible to wed the deceased in present day France.
-According to the New York Times, in fact, the law isn't even all that old; it was first established in 1959, when “the Malpasset Dam in southern France burst, inundating the town of Fréjus and claiming hundreds of lives.”
-When Charles de Gaulle, the French President at the time, visited the town in the wake of the disaster, a young woman apparently begged him to allow her to legally marry her fiancé... even though he had perished in the flood.
+Thanks to one old law that was never overturned, it's apparently possible to wed the deceased in present-day France.
+In fact, the law isn't even all that old; it was first established in 1959, when the Malpasset Dam broke and Charles de Gaulle, the French President at the time, visited the town in the wake of the disaster.
+A young woman apparently begged him to allow her to legally marry her fiancé... even though he had perished in the flood.

-Gaulle consented, Parliament drafted a law, and the woman wed her departed beloved.
-Since then, apparently, various others have applied for the same nuptial permissions, and, after complicated petitioning procedures, been granted them; one notable occasion took place in 2004, when a woman married her late betrothed and, in the process, “became both widow and bride” in the course of one ceremony.
+The president consented, parliament drafted the law, and the woman wed her departed beloved.
+Since then, apparently, various others have applied for the same nuptial permissions, and, after complicated petitioning procedures, been granted them; one notable occasion took place in 2004, when a woman married her late betrothed and, in the process, became both widow and bride in the course of one ceremony.